-Americans Spent $7 Billion Dollars Last Year on Something They Can Get for Free
+Americans Spent $7 Billion Dollars Last Year on Magazines They Can Get for Free

 Americans spent more than $7 billion dollars purchasing magazines last year, according to Adweek.